a-sit-plus/signum/docs/docs/examples.md

 ).serialize() // sadly, there's no cwt.io, but you can use cbor.me to explore the signed data
 ```

 ## Create and Parse a Custom-Tagged ASN.1 Structure

+!!! info  inline end
+    This example requires only the _Indispensable_ module.

 When you come across a certain pattern more than once, you only encode and decode it once and recycle this code.
 Still, it has to be done at least once.
 This example shows how to create a small, custom-tagged ASN.1 structure and shows how